How can we help you?

 The ECP offers contractors and subcontractors a chance to earn bid credits toward future Tollway construction bids when they hire workers from a pool of qualified, pre-screened candidates that includes minorities, women, eligible offenders and exonerated individuals, veterans and other Workforce Innovation and Opportunity Act (WIOA) eligible individuals.
 ECP training partners operate pre-apprenticeship construction training programs, pre-screen job seekers and then provide resumes to construction firms with current job opportunities.

-There are more than 25 construction contractors and subcontractors who hold active Illinois Tollway ECP certificates.
-Nearly 250 ECP workers have been hired and employed – most of whom have gained union status – and have earned more than $12 million in wages since the program began in 2007.
+There are more than 30 construction contractors and subcontractors who hold active Illinois Tollway ECP certificates.
+More than 360 ECP workers have been hired and employed – most of whom have gained union status – and have earned more than $18 million in wages since the program began in 2007.

 How the Earned Credit Program Works - For Job Seekers